debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 ![MotorBinja](/assets/enabot_part2/motor_packet.png)

-*If only.* More often then not we'd go to a function which had our branch and we would have no clue what it was doing, at all...
+*If only.* More often then not we'd go to a function which had our branch and we would have no clue what it was doing, and figuring it out would be a lot of work.
 We know it takes this branch because of the `0xca` but the function it goes into seems to just unlock and lock some threads.

 This shows how tedious and hard decoding some of these packets was.
 This one packet alone pretty much had 4 branch values up to this point, and it felt like each branch value had multiple functions which handled them.
 We'd find a few branch values of one branch in one function and a few others of the same branch in another.